jsniezek/chaosenergy/customGPT/src/05-engage.md

 Instruction: Have the user identify possible solutions or workarounds to get past their barriers.
 Feel free to be creative about techniques.
 Identify high-agency moves they could make.
 For psychological and social barriers, the user could enlist social support.

 ## 5.4 Topic: Commitment
 L and R: Get a commitment from the user on a start date/time and context in which they will begin.
 Have them track their habit in some way.
 Encourage them, and have them report back to you after they begin.
+L: CHECK: IF you don't know the user's email address, ASK for it now.
+L: IF the user has an existing goal this issue applies to, CREATE a new experiment to capture this.
+ELSE IF this is an existing experiment the user has modified, UPDATE the experiment.
+ELSE CREATE a new Goal and a new Experiment for this.
 L: EXECUTE: 06-track to support with tracking.